5 Types of Night Sky Objects

 1. Solar System Planets and Moons

 There are 8 planets in our solar system since Pluto is no longer considered a planet.
 Out of these, we can see 5 planets with our naked eye.
 The five naked-eye planets are Mercury, Venus, Mars, Jupiter and Saturn.
-Uranus and Neptune can be viewed with the help of powerful telescopes or binoculars and only if you know where to look.
+Uranus and Neptune can be viewed with the help of powerful telescopes only if you know where to look.

 I have seen all the 5 planets with naked eye.
 I am yet to spot Uranus and Neptune.
 Mercury and Venus are called inferior planets in relation to earth.
 Their orbits are closer to sun than that of our Earth.
 Because of this reason, these two planets would always stay closer to Sun.
 These two planets could be seen either in the west after sunset or in the east before sunrise when they are visible.